 With IT industry booming in India, employee attrition rates are very high and people keep on switching jobs; some for a reason and others for simply a change.
-Through this article, I want to share my opinions while trying to explore the Reasons for switching jobs.
+Through this article, I want to share my opinions while trying to explore some key Reasons for Switching Jobs.

-#1- I’m changing Job for Growth/ Exposure
+#1- I’m switching my Job for Growth/ Exposure

-When encountered with a cross question; “Can you please define growth?” they nearly come up with same replies i.e. “Ummm, I want to learn new technologies”,
+When encountered with a cross question; “Can you please define growth?” they nearly come up with same replies of likes “Ummm, I want to learn new technologies”,

-This sounds fake and rather disappointing in all contexts.
-Then I ask, “Why can’t you learn new technologies, processes and techniques in your current job?” then they can’t look into my eyes.
+So when I ask, “Why can’t you learn new technologies, processes and techniques in your current job?” then they can’t look into my eyes.

 So what does Growth actually means?

-#2- I deserve a better salary increment
+#2- I deserve a better salary or increment

-When candidates tell me this as one of the Reasons for Switching Jobs then I ask them “What skills you have developed which entitles you for a better increment?”.
-They come back with a stereotype reply “I’ve worked on PHP, ASP.NET, JAVA, XML etc. etc.”.
+When candidates tell me this as one of the Reasons for Switching Jobs then I ask them “What skills you have developed which entitles you for a better increment?” and “What were your achievements in your current company?”

-I can clearly see that they are confusing skills with technology stack.
-Just by learning new technologies you are not entitled for a better raise.
-It might be shocking for some but its true.
+Just learning new technologies does not entitle you for a better raise.
+It might be shocking to some but its true.

-#3- Late sittings and work-life imbalance
+#3- Late sittings and work-life balance issues

-In both these cases, frustration is obvious and one may be right in quitting the organization if their repeated requests are not heeded by management.
+In both these cases, frustration is obvious and one may be right in quitting the organization if its requests are being ignored by the management.

-#4- Regular Salary Delays
+#4- Frequent Salary Delays

 This is unfortunately an obvious reason to quit the job.
 Its the prime duty of employer to provide a healthy work environment and salary on time, failing which may earn him a bad reputation.

 Who wants to earn a bad reputation i.e. why would a good employer delay the salaries?

-All the above “Reasons for switching jobs” might look like employer centric but they are actually not.
+All the above Reasons for switching jobs might look like employer centric but actually they are not.
 I’ve tried to emphasize a healthy employee- employer relationship where employer should focus on skill building/ enhancement of his employees than merely trying to extract maximum work out of them.
 On the other hand, employees should work like they own the organization and take ownership of tasks so as to participate in the growth of the organization as well as their own career growth.